-The men were like a role reversal of those Angels characters with the men using their manly charms in this investigation.
-These men often making the Angels look bad, with the men using their manly charm or these other “assets” to get results.
+The men were a role reversal of those Angels characters with the men using their manly charms in this investigation.
+These men often make the Angels look bad, with the men using this manly charm or other “assets” to get results.
 In the strip joint, Bob takes his shirt off to make their undercover story more convincing!

-Unlike Forsythe’s boss, Charlie Stanwyck’s fiesty and older character joined in the investigation more actively.
-This showing Toni as this strong and sassy character.
+Unlike Charlie, Stanwyck’s feisty and older character joined in the investigation more actively.
+This showed Toni as a strong and sassy character.
 Stanwyck’s role was increased substantially in the latter half of the programme when she goes undercover.
-This with her boys and the Angels at Durano’s gala, where plan is the Angels appearance will distract Durano, the men will spring into action and Tiffany will be rescued.
+This with her boys and the Angels at Durano’s gala, where the plan is the Angels’ appearance will distract Durano, the men will spring into action and Tiffany will be rescued.